45H15H/45H15H/README.md

 ### Hi there 👋

+To seek a challenging and responsible career with an organization that provides ample opportunities to apply my academic knowledge, skill and creativity in the field of Information Technology.
+Ability to quickly understand new ideas & technologies.
+Self motivation & self-starter attitude towards work along with confidence & hardworking nature.

+- 🔭 I’m currently working on automation
+- 🌱 I’m currently learning data visualization
+- 📫 How to reach me: ashish1qwerty1@gmail.com
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: I'm lazy

 <!--
-**45H15H/45H15H** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on automation
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data visualization
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: ashish1qwerty1@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm lazy
 -->